Relationship Strategies To Practice

 How would your relationship change after just one session with a counselor?

-Below are 6 strategies that you can start practicing today to take your relationship from stuck to deeply connected:
+6 strategies that you can start practicing today to take your relationship from stuck to deeply connected:

 - Share the things that you do throughout the day.